Index

 ;

-CREATE INDEX CONCURRENTLY — build index without taking any lock.
+CREATE INDEX CONCURRENTLY — build index concurrently

-REINDEX CONCURRENTLY — rebuild index without taking any lock.
+REINDEX CONCURRENTLY — rebuild index concurrently

 Index size:

-SELECT pg_size_pretty(pg_total_relation_size('index_name'));
+SELECT pg_size_pretty(pg_total_relation_size('index_name'))

 https://www.postgresql.org/docs/current/indexes-types.html